Frequently Asked Questions

 Yes.
 There are certain EFW approved trainings that you will need to attend to achieve certification, but you will be given credit for other courses and education related to this field that you already have.
 Certification candidates will be asked to submit a portfolio of their education and experience when they apply to enter the certification process.
 For more information please refer to our overview of the certification process

 How is Pro-EFW different from other equine facilitated wellness organizations?

 A key difference between Pro-EFW and many other EFW organizations is that Pro-EFW is independent and separate from the organizations that provide training or direct services in the field.
 In accordance with International and Canadian best standards for certification, we believe that training and certification should be provided by separate entities.
 Thus when you enter the certification program with Pro-EFW, you are encouraged to pursue training in a variety of programs that are approved by Pro-EFW but provided by others.

 How is EFW different from therapeutic riding?

-Therapeutic riding is mainly focused on riding lessons for physically and developmentally handicapped children, youth and adults.
+Therapeutic riding is mainly focused on riding lessons for children, youth and adults with physical and developmental disabilties.
 Therapeutic riding provides a holistic approach to rehabilitation, physical therapy and recreation.
 The instructors are working on improving the riders’ cognitive, physical and developmental abilities, as well as their social skills.
 Although there is some cross over in the benefits of Therapeutic riding and Equine Facilitated Wellness the goals are different.
 For example in therapeutic riding an instructor may be working with a child who has suffered brain damage from abuse or neglect.
 Some of the goals in therapeutic riding would be to have the child participate in a therapeutic sport and recreational activity where s/he is motivated to work on their memory, attention span, communication, body awareness, coordination, self-esteem and confidence while they are learning riding skills and how to care for their equine.
-In a session with a Certified Equine Facilitated Wellness Professional with experience in the field of education, the sessions may use experiential learning activities with equines to help the child process the psychological effects of the abuse and neglect.
+Certified Equine Facilitated Wellness Professionals with a specialty in Learning or Mental Health may work with the same person on the ground within their Scope of Practice to intervene appropriate to their area of expertise.This would not be considered Therapeutic Riding.